pmeredit/mongo/src/mongo/db/modules/enterprise/docs/fle/fle_protocol.md

 ## Insert: Client-side

 1. driver/libmongocrypt: Retrieve `encryptedFields` for the target collection
-2. libmongocrypt/query_analysis: Use query_analysis to transform encrypted fields into `FLE2EncryptionPlaceholder` and append `EncryptionInformation`.
+2. libmongocrypt/query analysis: Use query analysis to transform encrypted fields into `FLE2EncryptionPlaceholder` and append `encryptionInformation`.
-3. libmongocrypt: Transform placeholder fields into `FLE2InsertUpdatePayloadV2` or FLE 2 Unindexed Encrypted Value.
-Append `EncryptionInformation`.
+3. libmongocrypt: Transform placeholder fields into `FLE2InsertUpdatePayloadV2` or `FLE2UnindexedEncryptedValueV2`.
+Append `encryptionInformation`.
 4. driver: Send document to server.